Frank Sinatra Has a Cold: Profile

 The profile begins with Sinatra in a sullen mood at a private Hollywood club.
 Stressed about all the events in his life, Sinatra, and many of his staff, are in a poor mood because Sinatra is afflicted by the common cold, hampering his ability to sing.
 The significance of the cold is expressed by Talese in one of the story's most famous passages:

 Sinatra with a cold is Picasso without paint, Ferrari without fuel—only worse.
 For the common cold robs Sinatra of that uninsurable jewel, his voice, cutting into the core of his confidence, and it affects not only his own psyche but also seems to cause a kind of psychosomatic nasal drip within dozens of people who work for him, drink with him, love him, depend on him for their own welfare and stability.
 A Sinatra with a cold can, in a small way, send vibrations through the entertainment industry and beyond as surely as a President of the United States, suddenly sick, can shake the national economy.

 The style of narrative writing, in this passage and throughout the piece, was alien to journalism at the time, and was considered the province of fiction writing.
 Only a few other authors, such as Tom Wolfe, were using such techniques in journalistic writing.
 The piece employed techniques like scenes, dialogue and third-person narrative that were common in fiction, but still rare in journalism.

 While Sinatra was near the heights of his fame in the 1960s the world of music was changing.
-The arrival of bands like The Beatles and the accompanying cultural change was threatening to Sinatra.
-This is illustrated in a scene with the writer Harlan Ellison who is wearing corduroy slacks, a Shetland sweater, a tan suede jacket, and Game Warden boots while playing pool in a club.
+The arrival of bands like the Beatles and the accompanying cultural change was threatening to Sinatra.
+This is illustrated in a tense scene between Sinatra and the young writer Harlan Ellison at the Daisy club on North Rodeo Drive in Beverly Hills.
+Ellison is playing pool at the club, dressed in flamboyant 60s style: corduroy slacks, a Shetland sweater, a tan suede jacket, and Game Warden boots..
 Sinatra confronts and questions Ellison about his boots.
 Ellison, annoyed by Sinatra's questions, rebuffs him.
 After Ellison leaves the room, Sinatra tells the assistant manager, "I don't want anybody in here without coats and ties."

 Though never speaking with Sinatra, Talese cast light on the singer's mercurial personality and internal turmoil.
 The story also detailed Sinatra's relationship with his children and his former wives, Nancy Barbato and Ava Gardner.
 Through a series of scenes and anecdotes, focusing on the people surrounding Sinatra, the article "reveals the inner workings of the climate-controlled biosphere the singer had constructed around himself—and the inhospitable atmosphere coalescing outside its shell."

 The article ends with a passage indirectly demonstrating Sinatra's unquenchable thirst to remain relevant: